 The Office of Financial Aid is committed to helping you and your family apply for and receive financial aid…before you enroll and each year of your enrollment at the College!

-In the fall of 2019, nearly 400 first-year students enrolled, with over 90% of the class applied for financial aid.
-Nearly 85% qualified for need-based aid, and a similar number received at least one scholarship from the College.
+In the fall of 2020, nearly 400 first-year students enrolled, and over 90% of the class applied for financial aid.
+Nearly 90% qualified for need-based aid, and over 95% received at least one scholarship from the College.

 Regardless of your income, if “cost” is a factor in deciding where you will enroll, be sure to complete the financial aid process outlined below, so that our office can provide you with details of your eligibility!

-Below is the process for U.S Citizens and Permanent Residents.
+The process outlined below is for U.S Citizens and Permanent Residents.

 Once you have been admitted and submitted all financial aid documents, we will prepare an “award letter” showing the aid you qualify to receive.
 Details are on your Admissions Portal.

 Please let us know if you do not wish to receive your Award Letter online, or text message alerts realted to financial aid.